CATS-Project/CATS-Core/modules_descriptions.md

 ## Topic modeling
 ### Description
 Topic modeling is a way of automatically discovering hidden themes, i.e. topics, that pervade a collection of tweets.
 Topic models can help organizing, understanding, and summarizing large amounts of tweets.
+This module relies on the <a href="http://mediamining.univ-lyon2.fr/people/guille/tom.php" target="_blank">TOM</a>.

 ### Parameters
 - Endpoint: http://mediamining.univ-lyon2.fr:5000/infer_topics